splunk/public-o11y-docs/gdi/opentelemetry/kubernetes-config-logs.rst

 .. note:: See how to configure the Collector for Kubernetes at :ref:`otel-kubernetes-config` and :ref:`otel-kubernetes-config-advanced`.

-The Helm chart currently uses Fluentd to collect Kubernetes logs and sends them through the Collector, which does all of the necessary metadata enrichment.
+The Helm chart uses Fluentd to collect Kubernetes logs and send them through the Collector, which does all of the necessary metadata enrichment.

 For native OTel collection, see :ref:`otel-k8s-logs-native`.